HBKEngineering/dokku-ansible/README.md

 * server.instance_type - The size of the servers to deploy
 * zone_1_count - The number of servers to deploy to zone 1.
 If you edit this number and rerun build.yml, ansible will increase or decrease the number of servers in this zone.
 Can be set to 0.
 * zone_2_count - The number of servers to deploy to zone 2.
 If you edit this number and rerun build.yml, ansible will increase or decrease the number of servers in this zone.
 Can be set to 0.
-* db.instance_type - The size of the DB server to deploy
-* db.size - The size of the database (5GB minimum)
-* db.name - The name of the database
-* db.user - The user for the database
-* db.password - The password for the database

 TODOs